Installation programs | EPM-UL

 Registry name service (RNS) support

-pbmakeremotetar also offers the user a choice to save their appid/appkey info to make it available for pbrnscfg.sh.
-However, this feature is provided only as a convenience.
-If you want to safeguard the appid/appkey info, decline pbmakeremotetar’s offer and just use the interactive prompt of pbrnscfg.sh when running on the target host.
+• You can use pbmakeremotetar to save appid/appkey information to make it available for pbrnscfg.sh.
+To safeguard the appid/appkey information, decline the pbmakeremotetar prompt and use the interactive prompt of pbrnscfg.sh when running on the target host.

-If you are agreeable to saving the appid/appkey info, pbmakeremotetarcreates the input file which is written to /etc/.pbrnscfg.in on the target host.
+• If you save the appid/appkey information, pbmakeremotetarcreates the input file which is written to /etc/.<prefix>pbrnscfg.in<suffix> on the target host.
 The RNS registration script automatically looks for this hidden input file, thus skipping the interactive prompts.

 Files